xyhtac/check_trassir/README.md

 ### Dependencies

 This plugin is written in PHP and requires the following:
 - **PHP 5.3+**
-  Compatible with legacy environments.
 - **PHP cURL Extension**
-  Used to communicate with the Trassir API over HTTPS.
 - **OpenSSL support in PHP**
-  Required for secure connections.

 #### Install on Debian/Ubuntu: